 Speeding up the process

-If you need a cheque to clear faster than usual, ask to use the Direct Presentations service in any branch.
+If you need a cheque to clear faster than usual, ask to use the Direct Presentations service – it’s available in most branches, so check before you visit.
 We’ll send the cheque by Royal Mail Special Delivery to the bank the cheque is being paid from.
 It usually then takes that bank up to 2 working days to confirm whether the cheque can be paid.
 After that, we’ll phone you to let you know the decision.
 This service costs £20 per cheque.

 If a cheque is returned unpaid, its value will be debited from your account even if you’ve already withdrawn the money.